 A soothing option to help repair your skin and even your complexion.

-The aloe vera plant has been used by humans for thousands of years, and was probably originally used in Ancient China and Egypt to heal topical wounds and burns.
+The aloe plant has been used by humans for thousands of years, and was probably originally used in Ancient China and Egypt to skin heal in topical wounds and burns.
 The aloe vera tradition has persevered into the present, and if anything, our global society’s use of the plant has only expanded.
 Today, aloe vera is cultivated on a massive scale, and aloe vera gel or aloe leaf extract can be found as the base ingredient for any number of beauty products.
 People are even drinking aloe vera juice due to its health benefits.

 Aloe vera has many topical uses, from skin moisturization to hair conditioning.
 But one of this plant’s most powerful uses goes back to its ancient origin as remedy for wounds and burns.
 Thanks to its healing properties, aloe vera can help to diminish acne scars.